groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/01_Installing.md

 The following subsections will guide you through an installation based on which platform you're using.

 ### Windows
-The [GroovyDownload][] page includes links to a Windows installer - download this and run the installer using the provided defaults (it's as easy as that).
+The [Groovy Download][] page includes links to a Windows installer - download this and run the installer using the provided defaults (it's as easy as that).

 Just make sure you're downloading a 2.3.x version!